cfarias956/REGEX_EXPLANATION/README.md

 WHEN I reach the end of the tutorial<br />
 THEN I find a section about the author and a link to the author’s GitHub profile

 I have created a gist to help users better undersatnd Regular Expression Syntax.
+Explanation can be found in the Develop folder.